 This recipe for New York Style Cheesecake is a family favorite.
 Whether it’s for a birthday or holiday, this easy and delicious cheesecake recipe never disappoints.
 Serves 14.

-Well,*sniff* my baby turned seven last Thursday, and over the weekend we threw her a family party.
-And again, like last year, she requested the same cheesecake (that’s my girl!).
-She didn’t have to ask me twice.
+Well,*sniff* our youngest turned seven last Thursday, and over the weekend we threw her a family birthday party.
+And again, like the year before, she requested cheesecake (that’s my girl!).
+She really didn’t have to ask me twice.

 Making cheesecake really doesn’t have to be hard work, you know.

-The reason why I love this cheesecake recipe in particular is because you don’t have to bother wrapping the bottom of the pan in foil and placing it in a water-bath, and freak out the entire time it’s baking, praying water didn’t leak into the cake.
+The reason why I love this cheesecake recipe in particular is because you don’t have to bother wrapping the bottom of the pan in foil and placing it in a water-bath.
+Freaking out the entire time while it’s baking, praying water didn’t leak into the cake.
 Instead you just pop it in a 350° oven and it comes out looking rustic, cracked and glorious… as a cheesecake should, in my opinion.

-As for the party… it went off without a hitch.
-Minus the part where my coffee pot over flowed onto the ground and then there was the part when my dog was sprayed by a skunk in the middle of my daughter’s party, but even so, I think my family had a pretty darn good, albeit slightly smelly time. :/
+As for the party, it went off without a hitch.
+Minus the part where my coffee pot over flowed onto the ground and when my dog was sprayed by a skunk right in the middle of Mal’s party.
+Even with this chaos, I think our family had a pretty fun, albeit slightly smelly time. :/

 To Make This New York Style Cheesecake You Will Need:

 - graham crackers

 - unsalted butter (melted)